-The issuing of this type of instrument, allows the Bank to improve its capital ratios through the hedging generated by the instrument and the amounts taken in from the subscription of the notes and also to reduce exposures to Risk Concentration Limit levels.
+The issuing of this type of instrument allows the Bank to reduce exposures to Risk Concentration Limit levels.

 As regards credit risk and counterparty risk on the AFS portfolio and repurchase agreements, the risk is reduced by careful management of operating independence, establishing limits both in terms of responsibilities and the extent and composition of the portfolios by type of securities.